coq/coq/doc/sphinx/language/extensions/match.rst

 .. table:: Printing If @qualid

-   Specifies a set of qualids for which pattern matching is displayed using ``if`` … ``then`` … ``else`` ….
+   This :term:`table` specifies a set of qualids for which pattern matching is displayed using ``if`` … ``then`` … ``else`` ….
 Use the :cmd:`Add` and :cmd:`Remove` commands to update this set.